mdfarragher/DLR/Regression/HousePricePrediction/README.md

 Next we need to decide which algorithm to use to train the neural network.
 There are many possible algorithms derived from Gradient Descent that we can use here.

-For this assignment we're going to use the Adam Learner.
+For this assignment we're going to use the **AdamLearner**.
 You can learn more about the Adam algorithm here: [https://machinelearningmastery.com/adam...](https://machinelearningmastery.com/adam-optimization-algorithm-for-deep-learning/)

 ```csharp
 // set up a learner